-Prior to Policy implementation date Effective: 1 July 2021 - new applicants 1 July 2025 - existing permit holders Unless otherwise noted Permit type Definition Permit type Definition Agency Parking Permit Allow an eligible worker to visit, by private vehicle, a residential property within the City of Port Phillip during the course of any day on official duties and be exempt from time- controlled and permit zone parking restrictions outside a residential property.
+Prior to Policy implementation date

+1 July 2025 - existing permit holders

+Permit type Definition Permit type Definition Agency Parking Permit Allow an eligible worker to visit, by private vehicle, a residential property within the City of Port Phillip during the course of any day on official duties and be exempt from time- controlled and permit zone parking restrictions outside a residential property.
 Community Service Parking Permit No change proposed

-Prior to Policy implem entation date Effective: 1 July 2021 - new applicants Unless otherwise not 1 July 2025 - existing permit holders Permit type Definition Permit type Definition Combined Parking Permit Combined annual Resident and Foreshore Parking Permit A vehicle registration- based permit that functions as both a Resident Parking Permit and a Foreshore Parking Permit.
+Permit type Definition Permit type Definition Combined Parking Permit Combined annual Resident and Foreshore Parking Permit A vehicle registration- based permit that functions as both a Resident Parking Permit and a Foreshore Parking Permit.
 Private vehicles displaying a valid Combined Parking Permit may park in their designated Residential Parking Area and City of Port Phillip Foreshore Parking Areas and be exempt from time- controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions.
 No change until an ePermit solution is in place.
-Following the implementation of ePermits Combined Permits will be replaced by Resident Parking Permit (if eligible) and single-use, short-term Foreshore Parking Permits.
+Following the implementation of ePermits Combined Permits Will be replaced by Resident Parking Permit (if eligible) and single-use, short-term Foreshore Parking Permits.
 Note: effective with implementation of ePermits for new applicants and existing permit holders.
 No change until an ePermit solution is in place.
 Following the implementation of single-use, short-term ePermits this Permit type will no longer be applicable.
 Community Service Parking Permit Allow an eligible worker to visit, by private vehicle, a residential property within the City of Port Phillip during the course of any day on official duties and be exempt from time- controlled and permit zone parking restrictions outside a residential property.
 Community Service Parking Permit No change proposed

-Prior to Policy implementation date Effective: 1 July 2021 - new applicants 1 July 2025 - existing permit holders Unless otherwise noted Permit type Definition Permit type Definition Disabled Persons Parking Permit For individuals; temporary permit Vehicles displaying a Disabled Persons Parking Permit can park in any designated accessible parking space as per Victorian Government legislation.
+Permit type Definition Permit type Definition Disabled Persons Parking Permit For individuals; temporary permit Vehicles displaying a Disabled Persons Parking Permit can park in any designated accessible parking space as per Victorian Government legislation.
 Temporary permits are valid for a period of three years.
 Effective 22 March 2021 Disability Permits are now managed by VicRoads via the Department of Transport.
 Not applicable Disabled Persons Parking Permit For individuals; permanent permit Vehicles displaying a Disabled Persons Parking Permit can park in any designated accessible parking space as per Victorian Government legislation.
 Permanent permits do not have an expiration date.
 Effective 22 March 2021 Disability Permits are now managed by VicRoads via the Department of Transport.
 Not applicable Disabled Persons Parking Permit For organisations; temporary permit Allows an eligible worker to visit, by private vehicle, a residential property within the City of Port Phillip during the course of any day on official duties and be exempt from time- controlled and permit zone parking restrictions outside a residential property.
 Effective 22 March 2021 Disability Permits are now managed by VicRoads via the Department of Transport.
 Not applicable

-Prior to Policy implementation date Effective: 1 July 2021 - new applicants 1 July 2025 - existing permit holders Unless otherwise noted Permit type Definition Permit type Definition Foreshore Club Parking Permit Any resident or member of an approved foreshore club or association shall be eligible to display a Foreshore Club Parking Permit, which exempts the holder from paying the appropriate fee at designated foreshore paid parking areas.
+Permit type Definition Permit type Definition Foreshore Club Parking Permit Any resident or member of an approved foreshore club or association shall be eligible to display a Foreshore Club Parking Permit, which exempts the holder from paying the appropriate fee at designated foreshore paid parking areas.
 Parking time limits must still be obeyed.
 Foreshore Club Parking Permit No change proposed